GaryLee/cmdlet/README.md

 # What is cmdlet?

-Cmdlet is a Python module.
-It provides pipe-like echanism to cascade functions and generators.
+Cmdlet provides pipe-like mechanism to cascade functions and generators.
 It uses symbol(**|**) to convert function to Pipe object and cascade them.
 This sequence of commands can be executed and evaluated later.
-It works like the pipe mechanism in Unix shell.
+Just like the pipe mechanism in Unix shell.
 For example:

 ```python
     from cmdlet.cmds import *